How to Come up With Blog Post Ideas Your Audience Will Love

 Use a tool to identify top-performing competitive content.

-If you have access to a content analysis tool, like BuzzSumo or Social Animal, you can dig into competitive content even more.
+If you have access to a content analysis tool, like BuzzSumo, you can dig into competitive content even more.

 For instance, in BuzzSumo, you can enter a competitor’s URL to get a list of their most successful content based on how it performed on social media.
 You can then sort that content by the number of shares per platform or the links each piece has earned.